Welcome to today's edition of the Rush 24-7 podcast.

 James Carville last night was on CNN, Anderson Cooper 74.

-And James Carville was asked the following question by Anderson Cooper 74.
+And James Carville was asked the following question by Anderson Cooper74.

-This is very, very, very touching.
+This is very, very, very touchy.

-Look, there's significant number of Republicans that I pointed out that say it's not a big deal if we default.
+Look, there's a significant number of Republicans that I pointed out that say it's not a big deal if we default.

-Senator Dement, Senator Toomey, Rush Limbaugh.
+Senator DeMint, Senator Toomey, Rush Limbaugh.

-The Wall Street Journal ran a big influential piece by a big time investor saying it'd be better to go ahead and default.
+The Wall Street Journal ran a big influential piece by a big-time investor saying it'd be better to go ahead and default.

 They don't believe in expertise.

-They send a treasury secretary down there to send this establishment guy down in.
+They send this establishment guy down there.

-They think it's all just made up, and this is something that they kind of have been sent here to do.
+And this is something that they kind of been sent here to do.

 So we don't know what we did.

-Uh well, I didn't I did not technically say that it's not a big deal if we default.
+Well, I did not technically say that it's not a big deal if we default.

 I said that we won't default.